 CSME (clinically significant macular edema) is a further subset of DME, and is a set of strict criteria used in the ETDRS trial pre-OCT as the endpoint for treatment with focal macular laser, this is a diagnosis made via funduscopic exam:

-- Edema within 500 um of the fovea
+- Retinal thickening within 500 um of the fovea

-- Hard exudates within 500 um of the fovea with associated retinal edema
+- Hard exudates within 500 um of the fovea with associated retinal thickening

-- Retina edema greater than 1 disc area which is located within 1 disc diameter of the fovea
+- Retina thickening greater than 1 disc area which is located within 1 disc diameter of the fovea

 To summarize: from broadest to most specific: CME > DME > CSME.

-In the OCT era, we don’t really use strict ETDRS criteria (CSME) anymore.
+In the OCT era, we don’t really use strict ETDRS criteria (for CSME) anymore.
 This is because OCT can better visualize the retina and show us whether there is intraretinal fluid or not, rather than having to rely on surrogate markers such as hard exudates.
-Nowadays, we look at diabetic macular edema involving the center of the macular as a criteria warranting treatment.
+Nowadays, we look at diabetic macular edema involving the center of the macula as a criteria warranting treatment.

 Proliferative Diabetic Retinopathy (PDR)

-PDR happens after the diabetic angiopathy causes ischemia severe and longstanding enough to lead to neovascularization.
+PDR happens after the diabetic angiopathy causes ischemia that is severe and longstanding enough to lead to neovascularization.
 PDR is really bad news for the eye!
 It is believed that this process starts with endothelial cell disruption and osmotic fluctuations, eventually leading to capillary dropout and ischemia.
-Ultimately, these lead to impaired blood flow to the retina, production of VEGF signal, and the formation of new blood vessels.
+Ultimately, these lead to impaired blood flow to the retina, production of VEGF, and the formation of new blood vessels.

 |2.
 Neovascularization elsewhere (NVE): Refers to neovascularization in other areas of the retina, including the macula or in the periphery|